peteraiello/peter-aiello-frontity/README.md

-# Project: New personal site built using the Frontity framework.
+# Project: New personal Site Built Using the Frontity Framework :rocket:

 [Frontity](https://frontity.org/) is a new React based framework for WordPress, similar to Gatsby and Next.Js.
 Whereas other frameworks feature integration with many different kinds of CMS's, Frontity is a dedicated WordPress framework.